schwabyio/xtest/README.md

 # xtest - Postman Extended Test

 ## Overview
-Postman extended test (xtest) is a module that can be used within [Postman](https://www.postman.com/downloads/)/[Newman](https://github.com/postmanlabs/newman) to test your APIs with speed, simplicity, and at scale. **There is no need to write any code**; just use the simple, yet powerful, functions provided.
+Postman extended test (xtest) is a module that is used within [Postman](https://www.postman.com/downloads/)/[xRunner](https://github.com/schwabyio/xrunner) to test your APIs with speed, simplicity, and at scale. **There is no need to write any code**; just use the simple, yet powerful, functions provided.
 And as a bonus, your team/organization will be able to quickly and effortlessly understand tests across all projects, no matter who creates them.

 <br/>